Dacia Maraini: Early life

 Maraini was born in Fiesole, Tuscany.
-She is the daughter of Sicilian Princess Topazia Alliata di Salaparuta, an artist and art dealer, and of Fosco Maraini, a Florentine ethnologist and mountaineer of mixed Ticinese, English and Polish background who wrote in particular on Tibet and Japan.
+She is the daughter of Sicilian princess Topazia Alliata di Salaparuta, an artist and art dealer, and Fosco Maraini, a Florentine ethnologist and mountaineer of mixed Ticinese, English and Polish background who wrote in particular on Tibet and Japan.
 When she was a child, her family moved to Japan in 1938 to escape Fascism.
 They were interned in a Japanese concentration camp in Nagoya from 1943 to 1946 for refusing to recognize Mussolini's Republic of Salò, allied with the Empire of Japan.
 After the war, the family returned to Italy and lived in Sicily with her mother's family in the town of Bagheria, province of Palermo.

 Not long after, her parents separated and her father moved to Rome where, some years later, at the age of eighteen, Maraini joined him.
 Maraini's work focuses on women's issues, and she has written numerous plays and novels.
 She was educated at Istituto Statale della Ss.
 Annunziata, a prestigious and privileged boarding school in Florence.
 Much of Maraini's writing was affected by her parents and the roles they played in her life.
 Maraini grew up with an adventurous father and a mother who was always burdened and, in addition to this, read books in which only men would go on quests and journeys.
 She states that she "became upset by the fact that no great journey could be taken by a woman..."

 She married Lucio Pozzi, a Milanese painter, but they separated after four years.
 She then became Alberto Moravia's companion, living with him from 1962 until 1983.